ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ### Configuring context-cased restrictions
 {: #configuring_cbr}

+You can define rules that limit the network locations where connections are accepted from.
+For example, by network type, IP ranges, VPC, or from other services.
+For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis).

 When context-based restrictions rules are defined against an {{site.data.keyword.messagehub}} instance, the following rules apply:

 * Admin REST API, REST Producer API, Schema Registry API and Kafka client calls are under the scope of context-based restrictions rules created against an {{site.data.keyword.messagehub}} instance.